 BELGIUM (BEST: WON IN 1986)

 Belgium has a Walloon (French language) state TV station and a Flemish one and the honour of supplying the Belgian entry has faithfully alternated between the two.
 Over the years French language entries have done conspicuously better than those in Flemish.
 Highlights: probably the early 80s with three top 5 finishes within 5 years, all by French language songs, admittedly interspersed with two bottom 3 results from Flemish songs.
 The 2003 result (only their 3rd top 3 placing) was with a song in neither French nor Flemish but an imaginary language; go figure.
-In the early years of the semis they were one of the band of “old” countries who regularly failed to qualify for the final (they were prequalified in 2004), but the current decade has been kinder with three top ten finishes.
+In the early years of the semis they were one of the band of “old” countries who regularly failed to qualify for the final (they were prequalified in 2004), but the current decade has been kinder with four top ten finishes.

 BOSNIA-HERZEGOVINA (BEST: 3RD IN 2006)

 Bosnia made an OK start in Eurovision in the circumstances (their first 1993 entrants Fazla had to dodge enemy fire to board the plane to Ireland and their 1994 duo missed their cue at the start of the song due to the loud ovation they received) , then things tailed off until their excellent 1999 result, since when mid table respectability has been achieved.
 In 2004 they were part of the successful Balkan bandwagon, and in 2006 they employed the Serb who came second in 2004 to write the song and promptly got their first top three result as they mopped up the votes that the absent Serbia-Montenegro song would have garnered.
 Since then they could generally be relied upon for a solid result, however after a disappointing performance in 2012 they pulled out of the contest.
 They returned in 2016 but for the first time ever DNQ’d, missing the final by one place.
 They skipped the contest in 2017 and 2018.